Skip to content

 Karen Conchie The Cleaning Ladies

-Many people will always be willing to pay someone else to clean for them—even when the economy is unpredictable, or the homeowner has to cut costs in other areas.
+1. There’s high demand for cleaning services.
+Many people are willing to pay someone else to clean for them—even when the economy is unpredictable, or the homeowner has to cut other costs.
+It’s a highly competitive market but there’s room for you, too.

 I started my cleaning business to grow beyond what I could do working for someone else.